 - severe hypothyroidism, or an underactive thyroid gland

 - renal failure

 The Lp(a) test is not commonly used when evaluating cholesterol levels.
-Your doctor may order this test if the results of other blood tests reveal an increased risk for heart disease.
-Additionally, your doctor may order this test if you:
+However, your doctor may order this test if the results of other blood tests reveal an increased risk of heart disease.
+Your doctor may also order this test if you:

 The Lp(a) test is performed on blood taken from a standard blood draw.
 Typically, a nurse or doctor will draw a small blood sample from your arm in a clinical setting.
-The blood will be collected in a tube and will be sent to a lab for analysis.
-The lab reports will be sent to your doctor who will be able to provide you with more information about the results and what they mean.
+The blood will be collected in a tube and sent to a lab for analysis.
+The lab reports will be sent to your doctor, who can give you more information about the results and what they mean.

-The results of the Lp(a) test will vary, depending on the laboratory where the sample was analyzed.
-Normal values for this test are below 30 mg/dL (milligrams per deciliter).
-In many instances, patients will have no detectable levels of Lp(a) in their bloodstream.
-If your results are above the 30 mg/dL threshold, this may place you at increased risk for atherosclerosis, heart attack, or stroke.
+The results of the Lp(a) test will vary depending on the laboratory where the sample was analyzed.
+Normal values for this test are less than 30 milligrams per deciliter (mg/dL).
+In many instances, people will have no detectable levels of Lp(a) in their bloodstream.
+If your results are greater than the 30 mg/dL threshold, this may indicate increased risk of atherosclerosis, heart attack, or stroke.